NovDmytro/mvca/README.md

 string 'type')
 ```

-'data' - is any data that you want to push to console
+`'data'` - is any data that you want to push to console
-'source' - class name or any name that will group your reports, can be anything but not null
+`'source'` - class name or any name that will group your reports, can be anything but not null
-'type' - report type, by default 'Info','Warning','Notice','FatalError' or 'Unknown'.
+`'type'` - report type, by default `'Info'`, `'Warning'`, `'Notice'`, `'FatalError'` or `'Unknown'`.
 But you can write anything you want